 As an avid wine lover, a great decanter is a must-have.
 But if you feel it’s too much hassle to clean after use, your decanter might be getting neglected.
 In this simple guide, we’ll demystify this process so you can use your beloved decanter more often, for wine enjoyment!

-Regardless of whether you go for luscious wines to drink now or have a wine cellar stocked with ageing beauties, a decanter can elevate your drinking enjoyment.
+Regardless of whether you have a wine cellar stocked with ageing beauties or drink your wines young, a decanter can elevate your drinking enjoyment.

 To decant a mature wine, slowly pour the wine into the decanter without allowing any sediment to leave the bottle.
-Let the wine to flow smoothly down the walls of the decanter to gradually aerate.
 If possible, decant your mature wines at least an hour prior to consumption.

-In a young wine, we recommend the complete opposite, as you want to burn off as much carbon dioxide in the wine as possible.
-Turn the bottle upside down and let it vigorously splash into the decanter, ideally producing a thick frothy head.
-A young wine will benefit from decanting a few hours prior to consumption, however if you are using one of RIEDEL's double decanting pieces, you can decant right before you want to consume it as the decanter does all the work!
+In a young wine, we recommend the opposite: turn the bottle upside down and let it vigorously splash into the decanter, ideally producing a thick frothy head.
+A young wine will benefit from decanting a few hours prior to consumption unless you are using one of RIEDEL's double decanting pieces!

 So now I’ve used it, how do I clean it?